Nonprofit Bylaws

 State nonprofit corporation statutes govern the formation and operation of nonprofits, and bylaws must comply with these state-specific requirements.
 Most states have adopted some version of the Model Nonprofit Corporation Act, which establishes default rules for board composition, officer roles, meeting requirements, voting procedures, and record-keeping.
 However, bylaws can customize many of these provisions to suit the organization's specific needs, such as establishing committee structures, defining membership classes, and setting quorum requirements.
 Organizations that also operate through affiliated entities should coordinate their governance documents, potentially including an operating agreement for any affiliated LLCs.

 Beyond legal compliance, well-drafted bylaws serve practical governance functions that strengthen the organization's effectiveness and credibility.
 They establish clear procedures for resolving disputes among board members, define the circumstances under which directors can be removed, and create accountability mechanisms that protect the organization's mission.
-Funders, grantmakers, and major donors routinely request copies of an organization's bylaws as part of their due diligence process, and organizations with comprehensive, professionally drafted bylaws are viewed more favorably.
+Funders, grantmakers, and major donors routinely request copies of an organization's bylaws as part of their due diligence process, and organizations with thorough, professionally drafted bylaws are viewed more favorably.
 The bylaws should be reviewed annually by the board and updated as the organization grows and evolves, with amendments documented through formal board resolutions.

 Why You Need a Nonprofit Bylaws

 You are forming a new nonprofit corporation and need to create bylaws as a prerequisite for filing your IRS Form 1023 application for 501(c)(3) tax-exempt status.
+Start with our free nonprofit bylaws template that includes all IRS-required provisions.

 Your existing nonprofit has been operating with outdated or inadequate bylaws that do not comply with current IRS requirements, and you need to adopt updated bylaws that include all required governance policies.
+Get a quote for your nonprofit bylaws to ensure full IRS and state compliance.

 A major funder or grantmaker has requested copies of your organization's governance documents as part of their due diligence process, and you need professional-quality bylaws that demonstrate strong governance practices.
+Grantmakers may also require a memorandum of understanding to formalize the grant relationship.

 Your organization is experiencing board governance issues, such as conflicts of interest, attendance problems, or disputes over decision-making authority, and needs clear bylaws that establish proper procedures for resolving these situations.